Questions

 What types of activities are there?

 First of all, of course, everything is in Yiddish.
-Each morning (except Shabes) there are activities, with occasional multiple options, including lectures, discussions, workshops, computer-groups, and Yiddish classes.
-The lectures and discussions are sometimes on Yiddish issues, sometimes on Jewish issues, and sometimes about nothing Jewish whatsoever (like the genome).
-The afternoon offers more lectures, discussions, sports, and arts activities.
-There is a pool and a lake open in the morning and the afternoon, with swimming, pedal boating, and row boating.
-In the evenings, there are campfires, talent shows, concerts, films, TV game shows and klezmer dancing.
+There are lectures, discussions, workshops, intermediate and advanced Yiddish classes, sports, and arts and crafts activities.
+The lectures and discussions are sometimes on Yiddish issues, sometimes on Jewish issues, and sometimes about nothing Jewish whatsoever.
+There is daily swimming in the outdoor swimming pool and swimming and boating in the beautiful lake.
+In the evenings, there are campfires, talent shows, concerts, films, TV game shows, and klezmer dancing.
 The above are merely the organized activities.
 There’s always time for socializing, relaxing, reading, writing, studying, and impromptu hikes or discussions.

 Must I attend all the activities?

 You can go to as many or as few as you like.
 Some people come to the YV because they want to relax, read books, go swimming, etc. in a place where everyone speaks Yiddish.
 Others come because they want to go to every lecture and discussion they can.
-The schedule will be handed out upon arrival at YV, and will be posted in the main entry hall as well.
+The schedule will be handed out upon arrival at YV.

 What activities will there be for my child?

 Please do NOT bring your child if he/she cannot speak Yiddish or is not willing to speak Yiddish with other children.
 If your child can speak Yiddish pretty well, there are lots of activities for your child.
-For a small fee, there are morning children’s groups that meet for two hours to do age-appropriate social, education, arts and crafts, and music activities.
-If your child does not yet speak Yiddish but you would like him/her to start learning, please look into Yiddish classes, Yiddish cassettes and private Yiddish tutors.
+There are morning children’s groups to do age-appropriate social, education, arts and crafts, and music activities.
+If your child does not yet speak Yiddish but you would like him/her to start learning, please look into Yiddish classes, Yiddish CDs, and private Yiddish tutors in your town before YV.
 If you know Yiddish yourself, start working it into your everyday interactions with your child, and after a few months of speaking more and more Yiddish with your child, the child will understand more and more, and will eventually be able to answer more and more.
 When your child can understand everything and speak at least haltingly, only then will they be able to enjoy and thrive at the YV.

 Are there also Yiddish classes for beginners?

-No. The YV is the event to aspire to once you can already communicate in Yiddish.
+No. YV is the event to aspire to once you can already communicate in Yiddish.

 Can I be invited to be a speaker/musician/performer?

 Yes and no. If “be invited” means have an opportunity to give a talk or perform in Yiddish, yes.
 If “be invited” means be hired, no. The YV is a heymish community.
-Those who lead activities at the YV volunteer to do so.
+Those who lead activities at the YV volunteer to do so (though they are offered a $50 discount on registration per session that they lead).
 But because some of the top Yiddish experts and talents come to the YV, the program is always top-notch.
 If you would like to lead an activity, please contact yvokh@yugntruf.org as early as possible so that the organizers can carefully put together a schedule.

 Can you send me a schedule of activities?

-No. The activities are determined only after everyone has signed up, and the coordinator sees who has volunteered to lead an activity, and what activity they have volunteered to lead.
-The schedule is usually completed mid-August.
-If you want, though, there are copies of the previous schedules on the website for your perusal.
+The activities are finalized only after everyone has signed up, and the coordinator sees who has volunteered to lead an activity, and what activity they have volunteered to lead.
+The schedule is usually completed in the beginning of August and is distributed upon arrival to YV.
+If you want, though, you can view the a past year’s schedule to get an idea of what the coming year’s schedule might look like.

 Registration